moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab3.md

 1. Select **Go to MR** to return back to your merge request.

+## Task D. Summarizing your Code Changes

+1. Navigate to your MR.

+1. Select **Edit**.

+1. Just above the Description input, select **Summarize code changes**.

+1. Select **Save changes**.

+1. Note that at the bottom of the MR description, there is now an outline of the changes included in the MR.

 ## Lab Guide Complete

 You have completed this lab exercise.
 You can view the other [lab guides for this course](/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduo).